-You might be asking why bother archiving film negatives when you have them digitally on your computer?
+You might be asking, why bother archiving film negatives when you have them digitally on your computer?
 Storing the negatives digitally is easier and more convenient.
 I get it because I think the same.
 But it is always crucial to have a backup.
-I feel this way for many things in life, especially when it comes to things that are important to me.
+I feel this way about many things in life, especially when it comes to important things.

 What if the hard drive in your computer crashes or your laptop gets stolen?
-You always want to have a backup that you can go to if something terrible like this happens.
+You always want a backup plan if something terrible like this happens.

 Materials You Need to Organize and Store Your Film

-I love it when something doesn’t cost much money, and I don’t need many materials to start.
-To organize and store your film, you only need five materials.
+To organize and store your film, you only need five materials:

-Film Archival Storage Binder (or a regular binder):
+1 – Film Archival Storage Binder (or a regular binder)

 I use an archival binder where I can snap it shut to keep out dust and dirt.
-But some people use a regular binder that you can buy at a retail store.
-The link to the archival binder I use is here.
+But some people use a regular binder you can buy at a retail store.
+You can find an archival binder here.

-Print File Archival Negative Preservers are what I use to store my film negatives, but there are other brands you can buy.
+Print File Archival Negative Preservers are what I use to store my film negatives, but other brands are available to purchase.
 I prefer the one that holds 36 film negatives per sheet.

 Some storage pages only allow you to store 35 film negatives per sheet, which leaves you with that one extra image from the roll that you will have to either keep in a separate archival sheet or attach to the current sheet you are using.

-Also, you want to be sure to select the correct size that you need: 35mm, 120, or other formats.
+Also, you want to select the correct size you need: 35mm, 120, or other formats.
 I mostly shoot 35mm film, so I buy 35mm archival sheets.
 The link to the archival preservers I use is here.

-If you want to label each archival page, use a pen that doesn’t smudge or a sharpie.
+If you want to label each archival page, use a pen that doesn’t smudge or a Sharpie.
 Also, choose a legible ink color.
-I tried to use a red (and purple) pen for some reason, and it was hard to read.
-An archival pen probably is your best option!
+I tried to use a purple ink pen for some reason, and it was hard to read.
+An archival pen is probably your best option.

 If your negatives aren’t pre-cut, you will need scissors to cut them to fit into the archival sheets.